FAIR Local Search Guide

 • Share provenance, invoices, prior appraisals, restoration records, insurance schedules, estate inventory notes, advisor notes, and ownership context when available.

 • How should I find an antique, estate, art, or personal property appraiser in Milwaukee?
-Start with the Milwaukee directory filter, then compare Wisconsin directory profiles by specialty, fee disclosure, intended-use fit, inspection availability, and whether the work needs a local visit, a category specialist, or both.
+Start with the Milwaukee directory filter, then compare Wisconsin profiles by specialty, fee disclosure, intended-use fit, inspection availability, and whether the file needs a local visit, a category specialist, or both.

 • Should I use a Milwaukee appraiser or a specialist outside Milwaukee?
 Use a Milwaukee or Wisconsin appraiser when inspection logistics, estate access, fragile handling, large furniture, household inventory, or insurance timing requires local documentation.
-Use a specialist when attribution, artist market, maker, period, material, edition history, provenance, or market tier is the central risk.
+Use a specialist when attribution, market tier, maker, period, material, edition history, or provenance is the central risk.

 • What fee questions should I ask Milwaukee appraisers?
-Ask whether pricing is hourly, flat, minimum, travel-based, rush-based, research-based, room-count-based, or item-count-based; what the written report includes; whether revisions or follow-up are extra; and whether the fee is non-contingent and never tied to value or sale outcome.
+Ask how pricing works, what the written report includes, whether revisions or follow-up are extra, and whether the fee is non-contingent and never tied to value or sale outcome.

 • Can one Milwaukee appraiser handle antiques, estate contents, art, and personal property?
 Sometimes.
 A local personal property, art, antiques, or estate appraiser may fit inventory and triage, but higher-value paintings, designer furniture, jewelry, rugs, books, silver, textiles, or unusual collectibles may need specialist review or a hybrid appraisal path.